timtomch/tgconsulting.ca/_projects/uoft-atom.md

 at the University of Toronto and its federated colleges.
 Archival fonds are described using the EAD metadata standard and managed on an [Access to Memory (AtoM)](https://www.accesstomemory.org/en/) instance hosted by the UofT Libraries Information Technology Services.

-AtoM provides a mechanism to automatically generate PDF finding aids from EAD descriptions, using XSL Transforms.
-However, the resulting
+AtoM provides a mechanism to automatically generate PDF finding aids from EAD descriptions, using XSL Transforms via XML-FO (Formatting Objects).
-PDFs often fail to meet certain accessibility requirements such as metadata for screen readers, bookmarks and a document structure that enables navigation.
+However, the resulting PDFs often fail to meet certain accessibility requirements such as metadata for screen readers, bookmarks and a document structure that enables navigation.

 My work consisted in fixing such issues by editing the XSL Transforms.
 Other formatting issues were also adressed to meet UofT's local display requirements, including the following improvements

 - Add document structure tags (headings, table headers, etc.) to PDF bookmarks for navigation